 Recorded Top Speed: 3,529.5 km/h

 The fastest aircraft on earth to date made its initial flight more than fifty years ago.
 The backstory of why and how SR-71 came into existence is rather intricate.
-The idea was to develop a reconnaissance aircraft that can operate without being detected by most radars and is faster than any other existing airplanes at that time.
-Its design was carried out by Lockheed’s Skunk Works, an advanced research lab for military projects.
+The idea was to develop a reconnaissance aircraft that could operate without being detected by most radars and be faster than any other existing airplanes at that time.

 Apart from its most popularized nickname, “Blackbird,” the SR-71 is occasionally known by other names such as “Habu.”
 During its more than three decades of service, only 32 units of SR-71 were produced.